davischw/frr/doc/user/pim.rst

 .. clicmd:: ip pim hello (1-180) (1-180)

    Set the pim hello and hold interval for a interface.

+.. clicmd:: ip pim join-prune-interval (5-600)

+   Modify the join/prune interval that pim uses on this interface.
+Defaults to the globally configured value (which in turn defaults to 60 seconds.)
+   If you enter a value smaller than 60 seconds be aware that this can and will affect convergence at scale.

 .. clicmd:: ip pim